grafana/tempo/docs/sources/tempo/operations/schema.md

 * Root service/span names/StartTimeUnixNano - These are selected properties of the root span in each trace (if there is one).
 These are used for displaying results in the Grafana UI.
 These properties are computed at ingest time and stored once for efficiency, so we don't have to find the root span.
 * `DurationNanos` - The total trace duration, computed at ingest time.
 This powers the min/max duration filtering in the current Tempo search and is more efficient than scanning the spans duration column.
 However, it may go away with TraceQL or we could decide to change it to span-level duration filtering too.

-## Dedicated columns
+## Well-known attributes

-Projecting attributes to their own columns has benefits for speed and size.
+Projecting attributes to their own columns has benefits for search speed and size.
-Therefore we are taking an opinionated approach and projecting some common attributes to their own columns.
+Therefore, we are taking an opinionated approach and store some well-known attributes to their own dedicated columns.
 All other attributes are stored in the generic key/value maps and are still searchable, but not as quickly.
-We chose these attributes based on what we commonly use ourselves (scratching our own itch), but we think they will be useful to most workloads.
+We chose these attributes based on the [OTEL semantic-conventions](https://github.com/open-telemetry/semantic-conventions/tree/main) and what we commonly use ourselves (scratching our own itch), but we think they will be useful to most workloads.

 Resource-level attributes include the following: